worstcase/docker-omnibus-templates/README.md

 Your build artifact will be dropped off in the `pkg` directory.

 ## Credits
-This project was inspired by the [http://flapjack.io/docs/1.0/development/Omnibus-In-Your-Docker/](Flapjack project which said they got the toolchain idea from me so who knows.)
+This project was inspired by the [Flapjack project which said they got the toolchain idea from me so who knows.](http://flapjack.io/docs/1.0/development/Omnibus-In-Your-Docker/)

 Regardless, it's pretty helpful.